 OrganicCrops offers most prices as FOB.
-Though we publish a monthly price sheet where prices are stated as EXW and FOB can be manually added to combine products as per your buying requirements.
+Though we publish a monthly price document where prices are stated as EXW, and FOB can be manually added to combine products as per your buying requirements.

 Please note that most exporting companies do not include local destination (terminal) charges in their quotations.
 Contact your local freight agent for a quote for local cost, customs, duty, unloading, clearing, documentation, transport, etc.

 FOB prices can be ‘upgraded’ to CFR (Cost and Freight) or CIF (CFR + insurance) by adding the ocean freight component.